OpenTelemetry consulting and hands-on support

 Why get our help with OpenTelemetry?

-Our experience with OpenTelemetry has helped us build practical knowledge, repeatable rollout patterns, and deployment tooling that make it easier for clients to standardize traces, metrics, and logs across teams, environments, and services.
+Our experience with OpenTelemetry has helped us build repeatable rollout patterns, reference architectures, and operational guardrails that make it easier for clients to standardize traces, metrics, and logs across teams, services, and environments.

 Some of the things we did include:

-- Rolled out OpenTelemetry end-to-end across Kubernetes and cloud workloads, including consistent service naming, resource attribution, and environment tagging for reliable cross-team dashboards.
+• Rolled out OpenTelemetry across Kubernetes and cloud workloads with consistent service naming, resource attributes, and environment tagging to keep dashboards and alerts stable over time.

-- Implemented zero-downtime migrations from proprietary APM agents to OpenTelemetry, keeping alerting stable while reducing vendor lock-in and ongoing licensing costs.
+• Implemented zero-downtime migrations from proprietary APM agents to OpenTelemetry, preserving alert fidelity and incident workflows while reducing vendor lock-in and recurring licensing costs.

-- Integrated OpenTelemetry metrics pipelines with Prometheus and visualization workflows in Grafana, aligning labels, exemplars, and alert rules with trace context.
+• Integrated metrics pipelines with Prometheus, aligning label strategy, exemplars, and alert rules to correlate metrics with trace context.

-- Connected traces and logs through context propagation and log enrichment so teams could reliably “click from error log to trace” during incident triage.
+• Connected traces and logs through context propagation and log enrichment so teams could reliably pivot from an error log line to the corresponding trace and spans during debugging.

-- Instrumented critical services using SDKs and auto-instrumentation, then validated semantic conventions and span attributes to keep telemetry consistent and useful across domains.
+• Instrumented critical services using SDKs and auto-instrumentation, then validated semantic conventions and span attributes to keep telemetry consistent across domains and teams.

-- Automated Collector and instrumentation configuration using GitOps and CI/CD, including version pinning, safe rollouts, and environment-specific overrides.
+• Automated Collector configuration and instrumentation rollouts using GitOps and CI/CD, including version pinning, progressive delivery, and environment-specific overrides.

 How can we help you with OpenTelemetry?